 100% Pinot Noir

-Dry Rosé is the ideal wine for warm weather, long days, and lingering sunshine - although in Santa Barbara, we’ve embraced it as welcome and refreshing sipper year round.
+Dry Rosé is the ideal wine for warm weather, long days, and lingering sunshine - although we’ve embraced it as welcome and refreshing sipper year round!
 A flexible drinker, Rosé pairs ridiculously well with a number of dishes - from light, fresh salads to seafood to meatier dishes like fried chicken, burgers, and barbecue ribs - or as an aperitif.